-CBT is Effective in Treating:
+CBT is effective in treating:

 Men and women typically seek a romantic partner for love, closeness, comfort and support.
-Troubled couples find themselves caught in unhelpful patterns that prevent them from responding to their partner’s requests for attention and connection.
+Troubled couples find themselves caught in harmful patterns that prevent them from responding to their partner’s requests for attention and connection.